Why Does DocuSend CASS My Addresses?

 The acronym CASS stands for Coding Accuracy Support System.
-The United States Postal Service maintains a database of every address within the U.S. in order to facilitate the automation and accuracy of the mailing process.
-We match our customer's addresses against this database in order to give you the full benefit of this powerful tool.
+The United States Postal Service keeps a database of every address within the U.S. in order to facilitate the automation and accuracy of the mailing process.
+We match our customers’ addresses against this database to give you the full benefit of this powerful tool.

-CASS certification allows mailers to assist the USPS process their mail.
+CASS certification lets us assist the USPS in processing your mail.

 The CASS certification system uses software that matches entries in an address list with entries in the USPS national database via AMS (Address Matching System).